Dental implants are offered to replace single tooth or multiple teeth. They give you the opportunity to restore functions and appearance of the tooth.

 Drug treatment costs

 Implant procedure costs can be quite high in the U.S. In 2010, the New York Times calculated that a dental implant to replace a single tooth could cost, at the minimum, somewhere between $3,000 and $4,500.
 For multiple teeth, implant costs can become as high as $45,000.
 Not many can afford this price tag.
+But In Turkey, you could afford your dental Implant treatments thanks to affordable prices.

 The long-term benefits of implants certainly justify some of the costs.
 Implants eliminate the issues that come with wearing dentures.
 With an implant, you will go from barely being able to chew soft food to chewing on hard candy.
 However, the price tag for these benefits may seem too high for some.